RedPanda-08/AI-Content-Generator/README.md

 # API Key for the AI model (e.g., Hugging Face)
 # This is not required while using the mock API
 HUGGINGFACE_API_TOKEN='your_hf_token_here'
+NOTE: We are using mock api just for testing.
+Will replace it with actual AI api soon :)

 To get your Supabase credentials: